-The central agreement is between an owner and the intermediary, stating that the owner of the vessel will not sell to any other person other than the person brought by the intermediary.
-During the period of the contract, the person entering the exclusive agreement cannot sell his or her vessel to others.
+The central agreement is between an owner and the intermediary, stating that the vessel’s owner will not sell to anyone other than the person brought by the intermediary.
+During the period of the contract, the person entering into the exclusive agreement cannot sell his or her vessel to others.

 Ensuring that you work with the right yacht brokerage firm is tantamount.